browniefed/react-native-animation-book/api/DECAY.md

 ```
       onPanResponderRelease: (e, {vx, vy}) => {
 ```
-On the release we the second argument is the ending `gestureState`, we use destructing to pop off the velocities.
+On the release we the second argument is the ending `gestureState`, we use destructuring to pop off the velocities.

 ```
         if (Math.abs(this.state.pan.x._value) > SWIPE_THRESHOLD) {